codealphadev/CodeAlpha.MVT.PoC/README.md

 - In "observer_global.rs" exists a hack: I changed around the order of which "callback" is executed first, because this sufficiently improved UX behavior for now.
 - Restarting XCode leads to strange behavior
 - Closing XCode does not close the widget
+- When moving the widget with opened content too far up, the widget can get stuck behind the content window --> likely going to be fixed when listener for widget-movement is implemented.

 ## Design Debt